iorodeo/potentiostat/software/python/potentiostat/docs/index.rst

 iorodeo-potentiostat
 ####################

-A Python library for controlling iorodeo's Potentiostat Shield
+A Python library for controlling IO Rodeo's Rodeostat open source potentiostat

 .. figure:: _static/pstat_shield_img_0.JPG
    :align:  center

-IO Rodeo's Potentiostat Shield is an open source potentiostat for performing electrochemical measurments which is designed to work with the `teensy 3.2 development board <https://www.pjrc.com/teensy/teensy31.html>`_.
+IO Rodeo's Rodeostat is an open source potentiostat for performing electrochemical measurments which is designed to work with the `teensy 3.2 development board <https://www.pjrc.com/teensy/teensy31.html>`_.
 The **iorodeo-potentiostat** library provides a simple highlevel intreface for controlling the potentiostat shield allowing users to easily: